Former CIA boss says aware of evidence Huawei spying for China

 The report came a day after Britain announced it would review security at a cyber centre in southern England run by Huawei to ensure that the British telecommunications network is protected.

-The Australian government has barred Huawei from involvement in the building of its A$37.4 billion ($34.25 billion) National Broadband Network.
+The Australian government has barred Huawei from involvement in the building of its A$37.4 billion (22.5 billion pounds) National Broadband Network.

 (Reporting By Jane Wardell; Editing by Paul Tait)